falondarville/usume/README.md

 [Heroku application](https://cryptic-mesa-93686.herokuapp.com/)

-You can also see a demo of the application here:
+You can also see a silent demo of the application here:

 [Vimeo silent walkthrough](https://vimeo.com/269568456)